zowe/docs-site/docs/user-guide/configure-instance-directory.md

 The Zowe instance directory contains a file `/bin/instance.env` that stores configuration data.
 The data is read each time Zowe is started.

-The purpose of the instance directory is to hold information in USS that is created (such as log files) or modified (such as preferences) or configured (such as port numbers) away from the USS runtime directory for Zowe.
+The purpose of the instance directory is to hold information in the z/OS File System (zFS) that is created (such as log files) or modified (such as preferences) or configured (such as port numbers) away from the zFS runtime directory for Zowe.
 This allows the runtime directory to be read only and to be replaced when a new Zowe release is installed, with customizations being preserved in the instance directory.

 If you have an instance directory that is created from a previous release of Zowe 1.8 or later and are installing a newer release of Zowe, then you should run `zowe-configure-instance.sh -c <PATH_TO_INSTANCE_DIR>` pointing to the existing instance directory to have it updated with any new values.
 The release documentation for each new release will specify when this is required, and the file `manifest.json` within each instance directory contains information for which Zowe release it was created from.

 ## Reviewing the `instance.env` file

-To operate Zowe, a number of ZFS folders need to be located for prerequisites on the platform.
+To operate Zowe, a number of zFS folders need to be located for prerequisites on the platform.
 Default values are selected when you run `zowe-configure-instance.sh`.
 You might want to modify the values.

 ### Component groups

 `LAUNCH_COMPONENT_GROUPS` : This is a comma-separated list of which z/OS microservice groups are started when Zowe launches.
   - `GATEWAY` will start the API mediation layer, which includes the API catalog, the API gateway, and the API discovery service.
 These three address spaces are Apache Tomcat servers and use the version of Java on z/OS as determined by the `JAVA_HOME` value.
-  - `DESKTOP` will start the Zowe desktop, which is the browser GUI for hosting Zowe applications such as the TN3270 emulator or the File Explorer.
-The Zowe desktop is a node application and uses the version that is specified by the `HOME_HOME` value.
+  - `DESKTOP` will start the Zowe desktop, which is the browser GUI for hosting Zowe applications such as the 3270 Terminal and the File Explorer apps.
+The Zowe desktop is a Node.js application and uses the version that is specified by the `HOME_HOME` value.

 ### Component prerequisites

 - `JAVA_HOME`:  The path where 64-bit Java 8 or later is installed.
 Only needs to be specified if not already set as a shell variable.
 Defaults to `/usr/lpp/java/J8.0_64`.
-- `NODE_HOME`:  The path to the node runtime.
+- `NODE_HOME`:  The path to the Node.js runtime.
 Only needs to be specified if not already set as a shell variable.
 - `ROOT_DIR`: The directory where the Zowe runtime is located.
 Defaults to the location of where `zowe-configure-instance` was executed.
 - `ZOSMF_PORT`: The port used by z/OSMF REST services.
 Defaults to value determined through running `netstat`.
 - `ZOSMF_HOST`: The host name of the z/OSMF REST API services.
-- `ZOWE_EXPLORER_HOST`: The hostname of where the explorer servers are launched from.
+- `ZOWE_EXPLORER_HOST`: The hostname of where the Explorer servers are launched from.
 Defaults to running `hostname -c`.
 Ensure that this host name is externally accessible from clients who want to use Zowe as well as internally accessible from z/OS itself.
-- `ZOWE_IP_ADDRESS`:  The IP address of your z/OS system which must be externally accessible from clients who want to use Zowe.
-This is important to verify for zD&T and cloud systems, where the default that is determined through running `ping` and `dig` on z/OS return a different IP address from the external address.
+- `ZOWE_IP_ADDRESS`:  The IP address of your z/OS system which must be externally accessible to clients who want to use Zowe.
+This is important to verify for IBM Z Development & Test Environment and cloud systems, where the default that is determined through running `ping` and `dig` on z/OS return a different IP address from the external address.
 - `APIML_ENABLE_SSO`: Define whether single sign-on should be enabled.
 Use a value of `true` or `false`.
 Defaults to `false`.

 ### Keystore configuration

-- `KEYSTORE_DIRECTORY`: This is a path to a USS folder containing the certificate that Zowe uses to identify itself and encrypt https:// traffic to its clients accessing REST APIs or web pages.
+- `KEYSTORE_DIRECTORY`: This is a path to a zFS directory containing the certificate that Zowe uses to identify itself and encrypt https:// traffic to its clients accessing REST APIs or web pages.
 This also contains a truststore used to hold the public keys of any z/OS services that Zowe is communicating to, such as z/OSMF.
 The keystore directory must be created the first time Zowe is installed onto a z/OS system and it can be shared between different Zowe runtimes.
 For more information about how to create a keystore directory, see [Configuring Zowe certificates](configure-certificates.md).

 ### Address space names